apache/activemq-artemis/RELEASING.md

 Things to do before issuing a new release:

-* Ensure all new Configuration parameters are documented

-* Use your IDE to regenerate equals/hashCode for ConfigurationImpl (this is just much safer than trying to inspect the code).

-* Ensure all public API classes have a proper Javadoc.

 * Update docs/user-manual/en/versions.md to include appropriate release notes and upgrade instructions.
 See previous entries for guidance.